harikt/aurav2book/manuscript/router.md

 # Routing

 Configuration of routing and dispatching is done via the project-level config/ class files.
 If a route needs to be available in every config mode, edit the project-level config/Common.php class file.
 If it only needs to be available in a specific mode, e.g. dev, then edit the config file for that mode (`config/Dev.php`).

-The `modify()` method is where we get the router service ('web_router') and add routes to the application.
+The `modify()` method is where we get the router service ('aura/web-kernel:router') and add routes to the application.

 ```php